Getting Started

 pnpm add @meteocons/lottie

-Both packages
+All packages

-bun add @meteocons/svg @meteocons/lottie
+bun add @meteocons/svg @meteocons/svg-static @meteocons/lottie

-npm install @meteocons/svg @meteocons/lottie
+npm install @meteocons/svg @meteocons/svg-static @meteocons/lottie

-yarn add @meteocons/svg @meteocons/lottie
+yarn add @meteocons/svg @meteocons/svg-static @meteocons/lottie

-pnpm add @meteocons/svg @meteocons/lottie
+pnpm add @meteocons/svg @meteocons/svg-static @meteocons/lottie

 Quick start